 When I was little, my family often went backyard camping.
 But my parents refused to buy a battery pump, which meant that we’d all have to blow up our own air mattresses…manually.
 Ugh!

-One of the worst things about an air mattress is how delicate they are.
+One of the worst things about air mattresses is their delicateness.
 It seems like the smallest thing can cause a mysterious leak.

 I slept on my fair share of air mattresses visiting my grandparents.
 I used to think they were a lot of fun…until I’d repeatedly wake up with my bed sinking around me.

-What to Look For in an Air Mattress Alternative
+What to Look For – 11 Air Mattress Alternatives

-Before you toss your air mattress in the trash, let’s look at some things you’ll have to consider when selecting your new sleep system.
+Before you toss your air mattress in the trash, let’s look at some things you must consider when selecting your new sleep system.

 First off, what types of trips will you be taking?

-If you’re primarily a backpacker ready to ditch air mattresses for good, you’ll need a lightweight alternative.
+You’ll need a lightweight alternative if you’re primarily a backpacker ready to ditch air mattresses for good.
 The 2lb Helinox Lite Cot might be perfect for your needs.

-Conversely, if you prefer the luxurious style of car camping or even glamping, you’ll have more options on the heavier side.
+Conversely, if you prefer the luxurious car camping style or even glamping, you’ll have more options on the heavier side.

-Don’t forget about tent space either.
-If you have a smaller tent, a sleeping bag would make the most of your space.
+Don’t forget about tent space, either.
+A sleeping bag would make the most of your space if you have a smaller tent.

 Look for something that fits your sleep style.
 Do you want the maximum room to roll around at night?
 Or are you more of a still sleeper?

-Some options will feel more restrictive than others, so it’s good to keep this in mind.
+Some options will feel more restrictive, so it’s good to keep this in mind.